 As mentioned above, I speak seven different languages.
 I used my spare time to go to evening classes, but since I started this travel blog, I didn’t have the time to go to school anymore.
 My website occupies time in the evening as I work during the day.

 The bucket list

-As we own the car for two weeks, we drove a long distance every day — the most natural way of exploring the country with a vehicle, no traffic except in big cities.
+As I rent a car for two weeks, I drove a long distance every day — the most natural way of exploring the country with a vehicle, no traffic except in big cities.

 New Zealand is my favorite!

-The landscape is too impressive we didn’t keep an eye on the speed; we suddenly saw the blue flashing light behind us.
-What the cops said, a typical tourists thing “enjoying the view but didn’t notice how fast they drive.”
-The police were laughing at us.
-We didn’t have to pay on the spot, but one month later, after the trip, we receive the fines.
-Next time we’ll be careful.
-The stipulation we had for our non-European destination we only visit once, but we’ll make exemptions of going back to our favorite country the one we loved.
+The landscape was too impressive!
+I didn’t keep an eye on the speed, suddenly a blue flashing light behind me.
+The cops said, a typical tourist thing enjoying the view but did not notice how fast they drove.
+I didn’t have to pay on the spot, and the fine came one month later.
+Next time we’ll be cautious.